 How does Google Ads Work?

-Google Ads essentially operate on an auction system, when a user types a query in the search engine Google goes through the platform’s advertisers pool and decides whether there should be an auction.
-If more than one advertiser is bidding on a keyword which Google decides is relevant to the user’s search query, an auction is automatically triggered.
+Google Ads operate on an auction system.
+When a user types a query in the search engine Google goes through the platform’s advertisers pool and decides whether there should be an auction.
+If more than one advertiser is bidding on a keyword that Google decides is relevant to the user’s search query, an auction is automatically triggered.

-Remember advertisers bid on the keywords not on the search queries.
-They decide how much they want to spend and have the ability to create keywords groups that are then paired with ads and corresponding landing pages.
+Remember, advertisers bid on the keywords, not on the search queries.
+They decide how much they want to spend and have the ability to create keyword groups that are then paired with ads and corresponding landing pages.

 Google enters the keyword from your account that it deems the most relevant into the auction with the maximum bid you’ve set along with the specific ad, and this is what the user sees.